qzhou0/cs534project/HUST-19/README.md

     The code is used for patient-centered CNN model training.

-    *not sure what each filename refers to*
+    *not sure what each filename refers to; might need to download each of the patient zips from the source website*

 4. CF_DNN.py
     The code is used for patient-centered DNN model training.